Construction · Detroit, MI

 How does LR Glover Masonry and Development's safety record compare to industry average?

-LR Glover Masonry and Development's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+LR Glover Masonry and Development's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Norrisbuilt Fabrication & Welding in Norton, VA is a similar construction employer with $0 in current penalties.

 Explore PlainWorker